 Study Human Behavior and Complete Your Bachelor’s with the Psychology Degree

-Azusa Pacific’s bachelor’s completion programs allow students who began a program of study at another higher education institution to finish their degree at APU.
-Students must complete the required program units and general education units, for a total of 120 units.
+Azusa Pacific’s bachelor’s completion programs are designed for students who began study at another higher education institution and desire to finish their degree at APU.
+You must complete the required program units and general education units, for a total of 120 units.